TomerFi/auto-me-bot/CONTRIBUTING.md

 }
 ```

-The *run* function, is also expected, as a final stage, to [update the previously created check-run](https://docs.github.com/en/rest/checks/runs#update-a-check-run), and mark its *status* as *completed*, use the *conclusion* key to relay the check-run result:
+The *run* function, is also expected, as a final stage, to [update the previously created check-run](https://docs.github.com/en/rest/checks/runs#update-a-check-run), and mark its *status* as *completed*, use the *conclusion* and *output* keys to relay the check-run result:

 ```javascript
 module.exports.run =  async function(context, config, startedAt) {